Why Loops Repeat

 The simple version

-That moment is the stamp.
+That moment is the teaching signal.

 This is why shame misses the point.